Lesson Plan: Our Solar System

 - Teacher notes: Which planets did students struggle to order?

-- Plan small-group reteach or extension with 3D models.
+- Plan a small-group reteach or extension with 3D models.